Chart Color Schemes

 Educational achievement in Moorabbin places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-The area's educational profile is notable regionally, with university qualification rates at 39.8% of residents aged 15+, surpassing the Australian average of 30.4% and Victoria's (VIC) rate of 33.4%.
+The area's educational profile is notable regionally with university qualification rates at 39.8% for residents aged 15+, surpassing the Australian average of 30.4% and Victoria's rate of 33.4%.
 Bachelor degrees are most prevalent at 26.5%, followed by postgraduate qualifications (9.4%) and graduate diplomas (3.9%).
-Trade and technical skills are prominent, with 28.3% of residents aged 15+ holding vocational credentials – advanced diplomas (12.8%) and certificates (15.5%).
+Vocational credentials are held by 28.3% of residents aged 15+, with advanced diplomas at 12.8% and certificates at 15.5%.

 Frequently Asked Questions - Education